wp-plugins/just-writing/readme.txt

 == Changelog ==
 = 2.14 =
-* Added JavaScript Font/Size/Style selectors.
+* Added JavaScript Font/Size/Style selectors
-* Added "out of bounds" click detection to the JavaScript popups.
+* Added "out of bounds" click detection to the JavaScript popups
 * Fixed issue with the JavaScript color selector and IE losing the selection when clicking a color.
 * Updated the profile page to support "quick" settings.